mrgrew/timedsneaky/README.md

 JsonProcessingException to pass back to the caller.
 The only difference being [TimedSneakyService] also annotates accept() with [@Timed].

 The [SneakyServiceTest] succeeds.
-The same tests exist in [TimedSneakyServiceTEst] but the badJson_throwsJsonProcessingException() test fails with an unexpected `java.lang.reflect.UndeclaredThrowableException`.
+The same tests exist in [TimedSneakyServiceTest] but the badJson_throwsJsonProcessingException() test fails with an unexpected `java.lang.reflect.UndeclaredThrowableException`.